 How to Change Password Linux

-We will describe two different procedure to change password in Linux
+We will describe two different procedures to change passwords in Linux

-Execute the passwd command without any arguments or parenthesis to change the password of your user account:
+Execute the passwd command in Linux without any arguments or parenthesis to change the password of your user account:

 Your existing password would be required to be entered.
 If the password is correct, the command will tell you to create a new user password and validate the password.
 While entering your password, it is not shown on the window.
 Use the same password in your future login sessions.